EdgeX-Camera-Management/device-usb-camera/docs/setup.md

 - Ubuntu 20.04.4 LTS
 - USB-compliant Camera

+## Dependencies

+The software has dependencies, including Git, Docker, Docker Compose, and assorted command line tools.
+Follow the instructions below to install any dependency that is not already installed.

 ## Install Git
 Install Git from the official repository as documented on the [Git SCM](https://git-scm.com/download/linux) site.